i000o/interactive-rating-component/README.md

 3. I originally had the rating buttons in an `<ul>` until I learnt about Forms with Input type Buttons.
 4. Learnt about HTML forms and JS Event Listeners
 5. Learnt about how to listen for an event and trigger a function upon Submit.
+6. Added more JS with variables to get the You chose X to work
+7. Had duplicate text, so edited See below
+8. Could add a Please choose a rating if Submit is hit on its own but can't figure this out right now...

 ## Time taken